raspberryenvoie/NightJ/README.md

 ## 2. Contributions are needed

-While NightJ aims to implement dark mode for BlueJ, many GUI elements still use light mode.
+While NightJ aims to implement dark mode in BlueJ, many GUI elements still use light mode.

 So feel free to make a pull request to improve it!